jorgebg/cv/cv.md

 > August 2007 -- August 2017 ◦ *Carlos III University of Madrid, Spain*

 - __Taxi Recommendation System for Big Data__: Final dissertation.
 It consisted of two parts:
-  - A data pipeline built in SciPy, scikit-learn, and Spark and deployed in the laboratory cluster.
+  - Data pipeline built in SciPy, scikit-learn, and Spark and deployed in the laboratory cluster.
-  - A web application with geospatial features built in Django and PostGIS.
+  - Web application with geospatial features built in Django and PostGIS.

 - https://github.com/jorgebg/taxi-recommendation-system